FDB-Cabinet/ssed-seeker/Readme.md

     - The stdout of the faulty run (if available) is printed before exiting.
     - The program exits with a non‑zero code as soon as a faulty seed is detected.
     - Note: logs are kept in a temporary directory during execution and are cleaned up when the process exits.
 Configure GitLab to preserve artifacts automatically.
-- Per‑seed timeout: each simulation is given up to 120s.
+- Per‑seed timeout: each simulation is given up to `--timeout-secs` (default 120s).
 On timeout the process is terminated.

 Examples
 1) Run random seeds against a workload, limit to 100 iterations, 10 in parallel